marcotoolbox/Getting_and_Cleaning_Data_Course_Project/README.md

 ## Assunmption

-__As per assignment request, the script can be run as long as the Samsung data is in your working directory.__
+As per assignment request, __the script can be run as long as the Raw data is in your working directory.__

 ## Raw data description: Human Activity Recognition Using Smartphones Data Set

 __Abstract__:
 Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.